Safety & Policies

 - Pets may not be allowed in some event venues at Gore Mountain.

-- Service animals are welcome at any time.
-Service animals must be under control.
-For ORDA’s Service Animal Policy- read here.
+Service animals are welcome at any time.
+A service animal must be under the control of its handler at all times.
+For ORDA’s full Service Animal Policy- read here.

 Safety Awards & Recognition